dell/ansible-datadomain/docs/document.md

 # Ansible Collection for Dell Technologies DataDomain
 © 2022 Dell Inc. or its subsidiaries.
 All rights reserved.
 Dell and other trademarks are trademarks of Dell Inc. or its subsidiaries.
 Other trademarks may be trademarks of their respective owners.

+**Note - Please note that all modules of this collection are not idempotant.
+Developers are working on adding idempotency feature.
+Thank you.

 ## Contents
 *   [adminaccess](#adminaccess)
 *   [cifs](#cifs)